-a) The transmission of a PPDU by a TXOP holder or SP source containing an RD grant (the RDG PPDU), which is indicated by the PPDU containing one or more +HTC or DMG MPDUs in which the RDG/More PPDU subfield is equal to 1.
+a) The transmission of a PPDU by a TXOP holder or SP source containing an RD grant (the RDG PPDU), which is indicated by the PPDU containing one or more A-Control, +HTC or DMG MPDUs in which the RDG/More PPDU subfield is equal to 1.
 The STA that transmits this PPDU is known as the RD initiator.
 The rules for an RD initiator apply only during a single RD exchange sequence, i.e., after the transmission of an RDG PPDU and up to the end of the last PPDU in the RD exchange sequence

 10.28.3 Rules for RD initiator

 Instructions to Editor: Change the clause as shown.